alekguerrero/StartGUI/README.md

-# StartGUI
+# StartGUI Repo Description
+This repo contains multiple files.
+You will find:
-This code shows the first steps in creating a graphical user interface (GUI) that can be built upon to create complex relationships for a mechanical plush toy.
+1. Four .js files with different names (code shows the first steps in creating a graphical user interface (GUI) that can be built upon to create complex relationships for a mechanical plush toy.

 #### Elements:
 1. A canvas with a sidebar where you can choose from multiple shapes